RISC-KC/basic_rv32s/guidelines/development_log.md

 And this must include midstream halt on PC_Stall.
 The module complexity is higher than I expected.

-How can I force a fixed value the simple way…
+How can I force a fixed value the simple way...

 Ah!
 In the top module I can just declare a signal and set its contents to a fixed constant—encoded as a 32-bit instruction!
 Ha.
 Such a simple fix.
-This won’t let me run two instructions in sequence though… and I do want two…
+This won’t let me run two instructions in sequence though... and I do want two...

 Since SLLI and ADDI can be handled in single cycles, I’ll just output one at a time, clocked in sequence.
 On an FPGA I’d probably drive this with a button.